Dimensions of projections of sets on Riemannian surfaces of constant curvature: Abstract

 \section{Abstract}

-We apply the theory of Peres and Schlag to obtain estimates for generic Hausdorff dimension distortion under orthogonal projections on simply connected two dimensional Riemannian manifolds of constant curvature.
-As a conclusion we obtain appropriate versions of Marstrand theorem, Kaufman's theorem and Falconer's theorem in the above geometrical settings.
+We apply the theory of Peres and Schlag to obtain generic lower bounds for Hausdorff dimension of images of sets by orthogonal projections on simply connected two-dimensional Riemannian manifolds of constant curvature.
+As a conclusion we obtain appropriate versions of Marstrand's theorem, Kaufman's theorem and Falconer's theorem in the above geometrical settings.